superfluidity/RFB/ETSI16/README.md

 ![NS example 01](https://github.com/superfluidity/RFB/blob/master/ETSI16/images/NS-example-01-ETSI16.png)

-We have provided example descriptors for the NS and VNFs, compliant with the specifications in [1] and [2].
+We have provided example descriptors for the NS and VNFs represented in the figure above, compliant with the specifications in [1] and [2].

 ### Web GUI for editing VNFDs and NSDs

 See live demo [here](http://rdcl-demo.netgroup.uniroma2.it/)

 ### Simplified diagram of the Information Model
 We have analysed the relationships among the model components and produced the following diagram.